JDBeach1503/remi/README.md

 - Ability to go back in and edit a custom track after generating it
 - Ability to delete custom tracks
 - The capability to search and add other pre-made templates
+- Allowing user more freedom to customize track icons (ex: choose images for icons, rather than just colours)